 Go the Google Play Store with the correct Google account.
 Uninstall the application in question.
 Next try to get the app from Google Play again and click the purchase button.

-Clear the proxy you have possibly set up by going into the settings, then choose Wireless and Networks (or More) and then Mobile Network.
+Clear the proxy you have possibly set up by going into the settings, then choose Wireless and Networks (or More networks) and then Mobile Network.
 Select APN, which stands for Access Point Name and hit Clear Proxy Option.
-Afterward you can always reinstated the proxy.
+Afterward you can always reinstate the proxy.

 Another solution would be get erase your entire search history which you can do in the Play Store itself by choosing the settings button.
 Next, select Clear search history.